-The story we tell is illustrative of how research methods and designs carry with them a set of assumptions about how society is organized, and about the problems they purport to address.
-The household survey provided a simple answer to the question of how food access differed between the new villages and a comparison community, but this information is misleading because it does not account for crucial aspects of context.
-Ethnography not only provides a different answer to the question - what impact does villagization have on food security? - but forces us to reconsider the terms of the question: Can people be considered 'food secure' when they are dependent on food aid for their survival?
-Can their lives be said to have been improved, when well-being in their own terms has plummeted?
-And if people are not committed to living in planned settlements, and maintain home bases elsewhere in addition to the resettlement sites, can 'villagization' be said to be happening at all?
+The combination of methods employed in this study reflects our backgrounds as anthropologists trained respectively in a more quantitative or positivist and a more qualitative or ethnographic style of research.
+The collaboration has been instructive: it has helped us recognize how different research methods point us towards different interpretive frameworks.
+The quantitative household survey provided a simple answer to the question of how food access differed between the new villages and a comparison community ("food security is lower in the comparison community").
+The ethnographic work focused on the challenges that villagization posed to livelihoods and well-being-components of the larger domain of which food security is a part.
+Ethnography not only provided a different answer to the question of what impact villagization has on food security, but forced us to reconsider the terms of the question: Can people be considered "food secure" when they are dependent on food aid for their survival?
+It also raised entirely new questions: Could people's lives be said to have been improved, when well-being in their own terms has plummeted?
+And if people are not committed to living in planned settlements, and maintain home bases elsewhere in addition to the resettlement sites, can "villagization" be said to be happening at all?